MatHelio314/stepper_motor_ws/README.md

 For now we can only get position and velocity feedback because the tpdo and rpdo mappings are limiting the feedback to these two units.
 I need to research how theses mappings work in order to add the torque feedback functionnality.

+I modified the ros2_canopen code based on [these changes](https://github.com/ros-industrial/ros2_canopen/pull/316/files), I merged my library with this one.
+Be careful, the merging will bring back the branch problem (not humble anymore), my solution was to only copy canopen_402_driver and canopen_ros2_control files from this new merge and keep the previous other files (mainly the core is causing issues with the ros2 version)

 # GUI improvements (SOLVED)

 Add the possiblity to choose the units in a responsive and intuitive way for the user.